Why should I visit my veterinarian?

 Parasites are transmitted to people through oral ingestion of parasite eggs from a contaminated environment, through hookworm larvae penetrating the skin, or from accidentally ingesting a flea infected with a tapeworm.
 Contamination occurs when people accidentally put dirty hands in their mouths.
 People, particularly children, can be exposed to parasites at work or play in contaminated soil, such as a sandbox or garden.
 Parasite eggs cannot be seen by the naked eye but are present wherever there are feces from an infected animal.
 Sometimes fruits and vegetables growing close to or in the ground, such as strawberries and carrots, are contaminated.
 If not carefully washed, they can be a source of human infection as well.

-How will I know if my pet is infected?
+How will I know if my pet is infected with parasites?

 Parasite eggs are shed by animals, even by those that appear to be well and energetic.
 Therefore, you may not recognize any illness or see obvious symptoms until it is too late.
 A nationwide study revealed more than 1 out of 3 untreated dogs were infected by roundworms, hookworms, or whipworms.
 Almost 100% of puppies less than 3 months old are infected with roundworms.
 Of veterinarians who see adult cats, 43% report seeing cats with tapeworms, and 26% report seeing cats with roundworms frequently to often.